iandevlin/mdn/video-player/video-player.md

 });
 ```

-The Media API doesn't have a 'stop' method, so to mimic this, the video is paused, it's ``currentTime`` (i.e. the video's current playing position) is reset and so is the progress element's position (more on that later).
+The Media API doesn't have a 'stop' method, so to mimic this, the video is paused, its ``currentTime`` (i.e. the video's current playing position) is reset and so is the progress element's position (more on that later).

 ###Mute